xingpz2008/Iron/README.md

 either `EzPC` or `test_src` environment, as long as there is a g++ compiler.

 ### Data Preparing
-Our framework support multiple GELU Benchmark datasets.
+Our framework support multiple GELU Benchmark datasets and typical CV tasks.
 However, the original data can not be used directly and some extra processing steps are compulsory.

 (Assuming model fine-tune is finalized.)